ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 :deprecated:

   * Marks modules that will be removed in future releases.
 See also :ref:`module_lifecycle`.
+As of Ansible 2.10, you also need to add an entry in the ``meta/runtime.yml`` in your collection to mark a module as deprecated.

 :options: